-In 1986 illness forced her to stop working, and she went to Vancouver BC to be close to her Mother and Father.
+In 1986 illness forced her to stop working, and she went to Vancouver BC to be close to her family.

 It was in Vancouver BC that she became intensely interested in pursuing her art.
 A friend had given her an abundance of art supplies, knowing of her interest.
 Her first paintings were very naïve and emotional.